sdkbox-doc/en/src/bee7/readme.md

 	__Target -> Info -> URL Types__:

 	1. click "+"
-	2. fill "URL Schemes" with "your bee7 scheme"
+	2. fill "URL Schemes" with "your bee7 scheme".
+For testing, you can try "bee7orgcocos2dxbee7sample".

 ###Setup Android
 * Open `AndroidManifest.xml` and replace `_replace_with_your_bee7_scheme_` with your `bee7 scheme`